VALAWAI/docs/docs/tutorials/mov.md

 As you can see in the previous image on the top, you can specify a text that has to match for the log messages to return.
 You can use __*__ as a wildcard to match any character.
-After that, you can define the order to return the logs, and finally, you have select the level of the log messages to return.
+After that, you can define the order to return the logs, and finally, you have to select the level of the log messages to return.
 This view does not load dynamically the logs, so if you want to obtain the last logs that satisfy the query that you have filled in you must click the button **Reload**.